 It contains many exhibits/displays and a host of accessible local records.

-As well as opening to the public on dates shown below, including the first Tuesday evening of every month (except January), we also try to help with family history and other enquiries about the area’s past, and welcome visitors/groups at other times by appointment.
+As well as opening to the public on dates shown below, We also try to help with family history and other enquiries about the area’s past, and welcome visitors/groups at other times by appointment.
 Please contact us if you would like to arrange a visit for your group/school.

 SPRING/SUMMER PROGRAMME 2019